| Art Criticism is best understood as a way of showing.

 anything negative to say in your review.
 Your goal is to describe and

 evaluate the work in a way that will be helpful to your readers.
+There are many ways to write criticism well, depending on the audience,

 the purpose of the criticism, and the vision and goals of the critic.